Zeolite for Animals: Your Comprehensive Guide to Understandable and Well-Founded Information - Zeolite Knowledge for Dogs and Cats

 What is zeolite?

-Zeolite is a naturally occurring mineral that has formed over millennia through the reaction of volcanic ash with alkaline water.
-It belongs to the aluminosilicate group and is characterized by its unique crystalline structure, which makes it an effective adsorbent .
-This structure consists of an open network of channels and cavities that allows the zeolite to bind specific molecules and ions to its surface (adsorption).
+Zeolite is a naturally occurring mineral formed over millennia by the reaction of volcanic ash with alkaline water.
+It belongs to the group of aluminosilicates and is characterized by its unique crystalline structure, which makes it an effective adsorbent .
+This structure consists of an open network of channels and cavities that allows the zeolite to bind (adsorb) certain molecules and ions to its surface.

 Origin and discovery of zeolite

-Zeolite was first discovered in 1756 by Swedish mineralogist Axel Fredrik Cronstedt.
-The name "zeolite" comes from the Greek words "zeo " (to boil) and " lithos " (stone) and refers to the mineral's ability to release water when heated.
-This discovery marked the beginning of zeolite's diverse applications in various fields, from water treatment to use in technological additives for optimizing animal feed .
-And that's what this is all about.
+Zeolite was first discovered in 1756 by the Swedish mineralogist Axel Fredrik Cronstedt.
+The name "zeolite" comes from the Greek words "zeo " (to boil) and " lithos " (stone) and refers to the mineral's property of releasing water when heated.
+This discovery marked the beginning of zeolite's diverse applications in various fields, from water treatment to its use in technological additives for optimizing animal feed .
+And that's what this is about.

 Structure and properties of zeolite

-Zeolite's unique structure is based on a network of silicon and aluminum atoms arranged in a tetrahedral pattern.
-See the image above.
-This porous structure, with its cavities and channels, gives zeolite its ability to adsorb and bind specific molecules and ions to its surface .
-This property makes zeolite particularly valuable for binding and removing unwanted substances , which contributes to the optimization of feed because it binds contaminants at the surface.
+Zeolite's unique structure is based on a network of silicon and aluminum atoms arranged tetrahedrally.
+This porous structure, with its cavities and channels, gives zeolite its ability to adsorb (lock) specific molecules and ions to its surface .
+This property makes zeolite particularly valuable for binding and removing unwanted substances , thus contributing to the optimization of animal feed by binding contaminants.

 There are various types of zeolites that differ in their composition and structure.
-For use in animal feed, a specific type of zeolite is used, which is considered particularly suitable (capable of binding the most) to achieve the desired optimization: clinoptilolite zeolite.
-This is also the only type approved for use as a feed additive.
+For use in animal feed, a specific type of zeolite is used, considered particularly suitable (with the highest binding capacity) to achieve the desired optimization: clinoptilolite zeolite.
+Only this type is approved for use as an animal feed additive.

 Zeolite as an alternative to antibiotics in animal husbandry

-In recent decades, research has increasingly focused on the use of zeolite in animals, particularly due to growing concerns about antibiotic-resistant germs .
-The overuse of antibiotics in animal husbandry has led to the emergence of multidrug-resistant bacteria, endangering both animal and human health.
-Zeolite, or clinoptilolite, offers a natural solution, as this powder acts as an antibacterial agent and can be used without the risks of antibiotic resistance.
+In recent decades, research has increasingly focused on the use of zeolite in animals, particularly due to growing concerns about antibiotic-resistant bacteria .
+The overuse of antibiotics in animal husbandry has led to the emergence of multi-resistant bacteria, endangering the health of both animals and humans.
+Zeolite—you know, clinoptilolite—offers a natural solution, as this powder acts as an antibacterial agent and can be used without the risks of antibiotic resistance.

 The role of clinoptilolite zeolite in animal nutrition

-Clinoptilolite zeolite is a natural mineral that, due to its unique structure, acts as an ion exchange resin and detoxifying agent .
-It has proven particularly effective in animal nutrition, as it promotes intestinal health and binds toxins and heavy metals, thus relieving the body of toxins.
-These properties make it a promising supplement for the diets of farm animals and companion animals, as it not only supports overall health but can also improve growth , feed conversion, and nutrient absorption .
+Clinoptilolite zeolite is a natural mineral that, due to its unique structure, acts as an ion exchanger and detoxifying agent .
+It has proven particularly effective in animal nutrition, promoting intestinal health, binding toxins and heavy metals, and thus relieving the body's burden.
+These properties make it a promising supplement for the diets of farm animals and pets, as it not only supports overall health but can also improve growth , feed conversion, and nutrient absorption .

-Several studies have shown that clinoptilolite zeolite can significantly improve the health benefits of animals.
+Several studies have shown that clinoptilolite zeolite can significantly improve the health of animals.
 One study found that zeolite stabilizes the intestinal flora and possesses anti-inflammatory properties .
-It has also been shown to reduce tumor formation in dogs and extend overall lifespan .
-This demonstrates that zeolite is not only beneficial as a feed additive but also has the potential to be used as a supportive therapy for serious conditions.
+It has also been shown to reduce tumor formation in dogs and extend their overall lifespan .
+This demonstrates that zeolite is not only beneficial as a feed supplement but also has the potential to be used as a supportive therapy for serious illnesses.

-Given the threat of antibiotic-resistant germs, zeolite is increasingly gaining attention in veterinary medicine.
+Given the threat of antibiotic-resistant bacteria, zeolite is increasingly coming into focus in veterinary medicine.
 Clinoptilolite's ability to work without side effects such as resistance makes it an ideal alternative for combating infections and promoting animal health .
-The EU has already approved zeolite as a feed additive, and studies demonstrate its safety and effectiveness, particularly for detoxification and digestive support .
+The EU has already approved zeolite as a feed additive, and studies confirm its safety and effectiveness, particularly for detoxification and digestive support .

 Source: Valpotić et al. (2017), *Period Biol, Vol 119, No 3*.